openSUSE/orthos2/docs/adminguide/machine.rst

 CScreen server
 ==============

-A cscreen srever is a server on which the cscreen service is installed and entered.
+A cscreen server is a server on which the cscreen service is installed and entered.

 Example: sconsole1.arch.suse.de